ricardonovelot/ricardonovelot/README.md

 ### 👋 Hi there, I'm Ricardo Novelo!

 I'm a iOS developer with a strong foundation in design, thanks to my previous experience as a Figma designer.
-Transitioning into mobile development, I'm currently honing my skills in Swift and SwiftUI, building applications that enhance everyday experiences through intuitive design.
+Transitioning into mobile development, I'm currently developing further my skills in Swift and SwiftUI, building applications that enhance everyday experiences through intuitive design.

 #### 🛠️ My Tech Stack
 - **Languages**: Swift, C, HTML, CSS